dotn8/git-untracker/README.md

     git ls-files -v | grep '^[[:lower:]]'

+### If I've made local changes to the untracked file and I attempt to commit, will I see the file in the list of changed files?

+No. If you do, that means that `git-untracker` is not installed or it is not installed in your git repository.
+See the "How to install" section to fix this.

+### What happens when there *aren't* local changes to the untracked file and I pull from a remote that has an updated version of the file?

+Your local file will be changed to match the updated file.

-### What happens when there are local changes to the untracked file and remote, committed changes to the untracked file?
+### What happens when there *are* local changes to the untracked file and I pull from a remote that has an updated version of the file?

 When the person with the local changes pulls from the remote that has an updated version of the file, `git` detects that there's a conflict and displays a message like this: